tayler/arduino_morse_code/README.md

 Translating messages into led flashes on an Arduino board

-the file morse_code.ino should go in a folder called morse_code for it to work with the Arduino IDE
+the file morse_code.ino should be placed in a folder called morse_code for it to work with the Arduino IDE

 Extending:
 1. Accept and translate messages input by user